cynthialmy/cynthialmy.github.io/projects.md

 ---
 layout: page
 title: My Dev Projects
-subtitle: The Excitement of Creation
+subtitle: As a developer, I enjoy the excitement of creation.
 ---

 ## Development Projects